The continuity of Beurling density and Beurling dimension of spectra of a class of self-affine spectral measures: Introduction

 In this paper, we consider the self-affine measure $\mu_{R,B}$ generated by

 There are many papers investigating this model and a wide range of specific cases were considered; see \cite{Li07,Li12,Li16,LWen12,WA23} and references therein.
-However, in general, it is very difficult to completely settle the spectrality of this model.
-However, when $R= $, it is known that $\mu_{R,B}$ is a spectral measure and all of spectra are shown explicitly \cite{Li07}.
-For completeness, we give the proof in Section 2 (Theorem \ref{thsspc}).
-In this paper, we choose this interesting model and tackle similar question to Question \ref{queb}.
+While in general it is very difficult to completely determine the spectrality of this model, it is known that for the specific choice $R= $, the measure $\mu_{R,B}$ is spectral and all of its spectra can be described explicitly in \cite{Li07}.
+For completeness, we present the proof in Section 2 (Theorem \ref{thsspc}).
+In this paper, we focus on this interesting case, i.e.,